commtech/fscc-linux/README.md

 Python API.
 The only difference is instead of returning an error they throw an IOError exception with the appropriate errno value set.

-NOTE: A complete example of how to do this can be found in the file
+_A complete example of how to do this can be found in the file fscc-linux/examples/python/read.py._
-      fscc-linux/examples/python/read.py.

-NOTE: fread/fwrite are not allowable ways of interfacing with the card.
-They
-      make assumptions about the data that doesn't hold up with our "frame" perspective.
+_fread/fwrite are not allowable ways of interfacing with the card.
+They make assumptions about the data that doesn't hold up with our "frame" perspective.
 This means Python functions like file.write() and file.read() will not work because they are wrappers around fread/fwrite.
-      You will instead need to use file streams which act more like read/write.
+You will instead need to use file streams which act more like read/write._

-### Viewing/Setting Frame Status
+##### Viewing/Setting Frame Status
 It is a good idea to pay attention to the status of each frame.
 For example if you want to see if the frame's CRC check succeeded or failed.